Good Morning Australia (1992 TV program): Program history

-Good Morning Australia (GMA) debuted on Network Ten on 20 January 1992 with the title The Morning Show, changing its name the following year from 1 February 1993 to Good Morning after the breakfast news program with the same name on the same network had previously aired between 1981 and December 1992.
+The show debuted on Network Ten on 20 January 1992 with the title The Morning Show, changing its name the following year from 1 February 1993 to Good Morning Australia (aka GMA and GMA with Bert Newton) after the breakfast news program with the same name on the same network ended.
+The original GMA had aired between 1981 and December 1992.

-Good Morning Australia itself replaced the long running Sydney based Til-Ten which was presented by Joan McInnes.
-GMA was Australia's first national morning talk program, unchallenged ratings wise until October 2002, until the Nine Network launched Mornings with Kerri-Anne.
+The Morning Show had replaced the long running Sydney based Til-Ten which was presented by Joan McInnes.
+GMA was Australia's first national morning talk program, unchallenged ratings wise until October 2002, when the Nine Network launched Mornings with Kerri-Anne.

-For most of 1992, the program was produced in Melbourne from Ten's Nunawading Studios, from 1993 following the changing of the name to Good Morning Australia (aka GMA with Bert Newton),production of the show moved to level 4 at Network Ten's South Yarra studios.
+For most of 1992, the program was produced in Melbourne from Ten's Nunawading Studios but later that year, production of the show moved to level 4 at Network Ten's South Yarra studios.

 The show featured numerous guests in each episode, often singers and actors.
 Regular segments included cooking, crafts, gardening, movie reviews and parenting.
 There was a segment called "In Bed with Bert", where four of his regulars answer questions that Newton reads.
 The questions were sent from viewers at home.

 Often the off-camera crew acted as the studio audience.
 Starting in 2005 the public could view the taping on Fridays.

 Bert Newton's sign off at the end of each program was: "We'll see you tomorrow [or ‘Monday’ on Friday's show] morning at 9:00".

 Originally the program was live-to-air on Mondays and Tuesdays, and live-to-tape on Wednesday, Thursdays and Fridays.
 From mid-2004 onwards, the show became live-to-air five days a week to compete with Mornings with Kerri Anne.

 In October 2005, Network Ten announced that GMA would be cancelled at the end of the year after a fourteen-year run.
 Following this announcement and after months of speculation, Bert Newton decided to leave Ten and return to the Nine Network.

 The final live edition of Good Morning Australia aired Friday 16 December 2005, and included guest appearances by former GMA regular Susie Elelman and showbiz legend Maria Venuti.
 The following week, GMA switched to summer mode, with the summer show airing from 19 December 2005.
 The summer series of Good Morning Australia ended on 27 January 2006, a week before the premiere of 9am with David and Kim.